Indianapolis criminal defense attorney Jeff Cardella specializing in affirmative defenses and self defense

 Email: jeffcardella@cardellalawoffice.com

-I handle cases throughout the entire State of Indiana, including the Federal District Courts, the Seventh Circuit Court of Appeals, and:
+I handle cases throughout all of Indiana, including the Federal District Courts and the Seventh Circuit Court of Appeals.
+The main geographic areas that I practice law in are:

-DISCLAIMER – The information on this website is provided for educational and informational purposes only and should not be construed as legal advice or an offer to perform legal services.
-The content may not reflect current legal developments and is not guaranteed to be correct, complete, or current.
-We make no warranty, expressed or implied, about the accuracy or reliability of the information on this website or any linked websites.
-Recipients should not act or refrain from acting based on this information without seeking appropriate legal advice from an Indiana criminal defense attorney or an attorney licensed in their state.
-This content is not intended to create an attorney-client relationship and should not be construed as legal advice or an offer to represent you.
+DISCLAIMER - The information contained on this website is provided for educational and informational purposes only, and should not be construed as legal advice or as an offer to perform legal services on any subject matter.
+The content of this website contains general information and may not reflect current legal developments or information.
+The information is not guaranteed to be correct, complete, or current.
+We make no warranty, expressed, or implied, about the accuracy or reliability of the information at this website or at any other website to which it is linked.
+Recipients of content from this site should not act or refrain from acting on the basis of any information included in the site without seeking appropriate legal advice on the particular facts and circumstances at issue from an Indiana Criminal Defense attorney or attorney licensed in the recipient’s state.
+Nothing herein is intended to create an attorney-client relationship and shall not be construed as legal advice.
+This is not an offer to represent you, nor is it intended to create an attorney-client relationship.